mendix/docs/content/en/docs/developerportal/portfolio-management/initiatives-overview/_index.md

 ### 3.1 Kanban View {#kanban-view}

 In Kanban view, all the initiatives are represented by initiative cards and are categorized in different columns.
 A column indicates the stage that an initiative is currently in.
+The most recently created initiative is located at the bottom of the column.
 Clicking an initiative card opens a [side pane](#view-initiative) that shows initiative details.
 You can drag an initiative to a different stage to change its stage.

 {{% alert type="info" %}}A Portfolio Manager can set up custom stages for initiatives on the [Portfolio Settings](/developerportal/portfolio-management/portfolio-settings/) page.{{% /alert %}}